MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -ReceiveProtocolLogPath
-!!!
-Exchange Server 2013

-The ReceiveProtocolLogPath parameter specifies the path of the protocol log directory for all the Receive connectors that exist on the server.
-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Mailbox\\ProtocolLog\\SmtpReceive.
-Setting the value of this parameter to $null disables protocol logging for all Receive connectors on the server.
-However, setting this parameter to $null when the value of the ProtocolLoggingLevel attribute for any Receive connector on the server is Verbose generates event log errors.
-The preferred method of disabling protocol logging is to use the Set-ReceiveConnector cmdlet to set the ProtocolLoggingLevel to None on each Receive connector.

-!!!
-Exchange Server 2016

 The ReceiveProtocolLogPath parameter specifies the location of the protocol log directory for the implicit and invisible mailbox delivery Receive connector in the Mailbox Transport Delivery service.
 The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Mailbox\\ProtocolLog\\SmtpReceive.
 The log files are automatically stored in the Delivery subdirectory.

 Don't use the value $null for this parameter, because event log errors are generated if protocol logging is enabled for the mailbox delivery Receive connector.
 To disable protocol logging for this connector, use the value None for the MailboxDeliveryConnectorProtocolLoggingLevel parameter.

 ```yaml
 Type: LocalLongFullPath